Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Numerical Evaluations

-For the case of uniformly distributed system pole $\Alpha$ with realizations $\{ \alpha \}$, we use the Von Neumann rejection sampling method (accept-reject algorithm)~\cite{robert1999monte} to draw i.i.d. samples from the optimal reservoir weights distribution $p_{\Beta}^{*}(\beta)$.
-Alternatively for a simpler implementation, its empirical form namely, the empirical supremum rejection sampling method~\cite{Caffo2002} can also be used while avoiding computation of the proportionality constant in the PDF for different values of $\alpha_0$.
+For the case of uniformly distributed system pole $\alpha$, we use the Von Neumann rejection sampling method (accept-reject algorithm)~\cite{robert1999monte} to draw i.i.d. samples from the optimal reservoir weights distribution $p_{\Beta}^{*}(\cdot)$, as well as the modified optimum PDF $q_{\Beta}^{*}(\cdot)$ for non-uniformly distributed $\alpha$, as shall be seen in Sec.~\ref{sec:sim_change_in_prior}.
+Alternatively, its empirical form~\cite{Caffo2002} can avoid computing the PDF scaling constant.